The Future of Healthcare? It's Digital.

 Consideration of both these trends provides a broader framing for more specific insights into the exciting opportunities in healthcare today.
 Let's take a closer look at how much progress we've made in the last few years, and what the next few might offer.

-What is the Future of Healthcare?
+What is the Future of the Digital Health Industry?

-Digital healthcare is booming, with some estimates, valuing the sector at more than $500 billion by 2025 with an annual growth rate (CAGR) of 27.7%.
+The digital health industry is booming, with some estimates, valuing the sector at more than $500 billion by 2025 with an annual growth rate (CAGR) of 27.7%.
 Our own research bears this out as well.

 Earlier in spring 2020, Jabil surveyed more than 420 healthcare professionals with decision-making responsibility at companies with existing or planned digital healthcare products.
 Many of our questions were reframes of ones asked in the 2018 survey and the results support the growth story.